First choice for quality and value

 Offenders at Youth Offending Institute and HM Prison Rochester are restoring old cycles that would otherwise be dumped in landfill sites so we can sell them at Abacus stores.
 This unique partnership is protecting the environment, supporting low-income families and giving prisoners new skills.

-The scheme is the result of an innovative partnership between West Kent, the prison and FCC Environment, which is committed to keeping as much potentially reusable material as possible out of landfill.
+The scheme is the result of an innovative partnership between West Kent, the prison and Medway Norse, which is committed to keeping as much potentially reusable material as possible out of landfill.

 Abacus stores now have a fantastic selection of these refurbished adult, children and toddler bikes, which come with one month’s warranty and a safety check list.